dmtzs/dmtzs/README.md

 Please take a look to my pinned repositories that are the ones with highest functionality.

 ## LinkedIn
-For more information about my proffesional profile please visit my linked in profile.
+For more information about my professional profile please visit my linked in profile.
 <br>
 [LinkedIn profile](https://mx.linkedin.com/in/diego-martinez-sanchez-688b0311a)